digitalrebar/digitalrebar/README.md

     Name: 'test ruleset'
     Active: false
-    Description: "The test ruleset, used to exercise the classifier"
+    Description: "The test ruleset, used to exercise the rule engine"
     Rules:
       - EventSelectors:
           - event: on_active